A generalized tetrahedral property: Background

 \section{Background}

-In this section we briefly recall the results that we will use in subsequent sections.
-In Subsection \ref{ssec-Tprop} we go over results concerning the tetrahedral property for Riemannian manifolds proven by Portegies-Sormani \cite{PorSor} and Sormani \cite{Sor1}.
-In Subsection \ref{ssec-currents} we give a brief introduction to integral current spaces and intrinsic flat distance following \cite{AK}, \cite{PorSor} and \cite{SW}.
+In this section we briefly recall the results that we use in subsequent sections.
+In Subsection \ref{ssec-Tprop} we give examples of spaces satisfying the tetrahedral property, state the integral tetrahedral property and go over results concerning the (integral) tetrahedral property for Riemannian manifolds proven by Portegies-Sormani \cite{PorSor} and Sormani \cite{Sor1}.
+In Subsection \ref{ssec-currents} we provide a short introduction to integral current spaces and intrinsic flat distance following \cite{AK} and \cite{SW}.
+We also state the definition of sliced filling volume and the $k$-th sliced filling.
+For the latter notion we state a theorem where both the intrinsic flat and Gromov-Hausdorff limits agree proved and used by Portegies-Sormani to obtain their (integral) tetrahedral convergence results \cite{PorSor}.